 As a writer, I never know where I will find inspiration for my next novel.
-The spark for my newly released thriller, The Devil's Madonna, came when I discovered an old tattered carton in an upstairs closet.
+The spark for my latest thriller, The Devil's Madonna, came when I discovered an old tattered carton in an upstairs closet.
 It was filled with scrapbooks and publicity photos of my mother-in-law, who had been an actress in 1930s Berlin.

 I was intrigued by the incongruous glamour of the photos, taken shortly before a very dark period in history.
 And I thought...what if?
 What if there had been another young, beautiful actress?
 Perhaps a fearful, desperate woman with a hidden identity.
 And what if this actress became involved with the wrong people and did things that would haunt her and her descendants throughout their lives?